-The Postal Service will continue a Leave Sharing Program during the term of the 2016 National Agreement under which career postal employees are able to donate annual leave from their earned annual leave account to another career postal employee.
+The Postal Service will continue a Leave Sharing Program during the term of the 2019 National Agreement under which career postal employees are able to donate annual leave from their earned annual leave account to another career postal employee.
 Single donations must be of 8 or more whole hours and may not exceed half of the amount of annual leave earned each year based on the leave earnings category of the donor at the time of donation.
-Sick leave, unearned annual leave, and annual leave hours subject to forfeiture (leave in excess of the maximum carryover which the employee would not be permitted to use before the end of the leave year), may not be donated, and employees may not donate leave to their immediate supervisors.
-To be eligible to receive donated leave, a career employee (a) must be incapacitated for available postal duties due to serious personal health conditions including pregnancy and (b) must be known or expected to miss at least 40 more hours from work than his or her own annual leave and/or sick leave balance(s), as applicable, will cover, and (c) must have his or her absence approved pursuant to standard attendance policies.
+Sick leave, unearned annual leave, and annual leave hours subject to forfeiture (leave in excess of the maximum carryover which the employee would not be permitted to use before the end of the leave year), may not be donated, and employees may not donate leave to their immédiate supervisors.
+To be eligible to receive donated leave, a career employee (a) must be incapacitated for available postal duties due to serious personal health conditions including pregnancy or must need leave to care for a child born to or placed for adoption with the employee within the twelve months prior to taking leave and (b) must be known or expected to miss at least 40 more hours from work than his or her own annual leave and/or sick leave balance(s), as applicable, will cover, and (c) must have his or her absence approved pursuant to standard attendance policies.
 Donated leave may be used to cover the 40 hours of LWOP required to be eligible for leave sharing.